op-amp/python-cheatsheets/py-Basic.md

 1. `pow(x, y)` returns `x` to the power `y`.
 2. `abs(x)` returns absolute value or magnitude of `x`.
 3. `round(x, n=0)` returns `x` rounded to `n` digits, rounding half to even.

+### Related Modules

+1. [`math`](//docs.python.org/library/math) provides access to the mathematical functions defined by the C standard; cannot be used with complex numbers.
+2. [`cmath`](//docs.python.org/library/cmath) provides access to mathematical functions for complex numbers; will accept all common numeric types.

 ## Strings